Vitamin D is completely different than most other vitamins.

 According to the U.S. National Academy of Medicine, the safe upper limit is 4,000 IU (100 mcg) per day ().

 Vitamin D3 supplements appear to be more effective at raising vitamin D levels than D2 supplements.
 D3 capsules are available in most supermarkets and health food stores, as well as online.

 SUMMARY The RDI for vitamin D is 400 IU (10 mcg) for infants, 600 IU (15 mcg) for children and adults, and 800 IU (20 mcg) for older adults and pregnant or breastfeeding women.

 It's important to keep in mind that nutrients usually don't work in isolation.

-It is actually a myth that it is easy to overdose on vitamin D.
+It is a myth that it is easy to overdose on vitamin D.

-Vitamin D toxicity is very rare, and only happens if you take insane doses for long periods of time (48).
+Vitamin D toxicity is very rare and only happens if you take very high doses for extended periods ().